-The TOE's operational environment comprises the iOS-based mobile device on which it is installed.
-The TOE is evaluated on iOS 12 and iOS 13 (with the exception of iOS 13.1, which has a known incompatibility).
+The TOE's operational environment comprises the Android-based mobile device on which it is installed.
+The TOE is evaluated on Android releases 8.1, 9, and 10.

 4 Security Policy

 The TOE enforces the following security policies as described in the ST.